d3lta-v/AQILITY/README.md

 ##Description:
 This system collects real time data from the air with several onboard sensors and relays the data from the microcontroller to the Raspberry Pi which caches all the data collected.
 This data is periodically uploaded onto the ThingSpeak platform, which is then analysed by the MATLAB code and the new data inserted into another ThingSpeak channel to display the actual values.

-The calculation from ug/m<sup>3</sup> to official AQI is a piecewise linear function provided by the EPA (Research paper [here](http://www3.epa.gov/ttn/oarpg/t1/memoranda/rg701.pdf)).
+The calculation from ug/m<sup>3</sup> to official AQI is a piecewise linear function provided by the EPA (research paper [here](http://www3.epa.gov/ttn/oarpg/t1/memoranda/rg701.pdf)).
 The system provides an LCD screen to display live unprocessed values for easy monitoring.

 A full flowchart of the system can be seen as below: